Link Delay Estimation via Expander Graphs: Proofs of Theorems

-Each set of two nodes in the left part has at least $2(1-\epsilon)d$ neighbor nodes at the right side (expansion definition).
-Since each node at the left has degree $d$, number of common nodes is at most $2\epsilon d$.
+Each set of two nodes on the left has at least $2(1-\epsilon)d$ neighbor nodes on the right (via expansion).
+Since each node on the left has degree $d$, number of common nodes on the right-hand side is at most $2d-2(1-\epsilon)d = 2\epsilon d$.
 That means each column of $\mathbf{A}^\prime$ (except the one corresponding to $S$) has at most $2\epsilon d$ number of ones, yielding,